-To allow correct equipment ventilation ensure that the vent grids on the rear panel and on the bottom of the receiver are free by any obstructing object.
+To allow correct equipment ventilation ensure that the vent grids on the rear panel and on the bottom of the receiver are free by any obstructing obiect.

-2.10 Hardware Installation
+2.10 Switch ON and Hardware installation

-PMM ER8000 is delivered from factory ready to use.
-Remove the receiver from its cardboard shipping box and keep the "ON" button pressed until the PW Led lights up (about 1 second), then release the button.
+Keep the "ON" button pressed until the PW Led lights up (about 1 second), then release the button.
 To avoid unwanted starts, if the "ON" button is kept pressed for a too short time or for more then 2 seconds the instrument is switched automatically off.

-After having been switched ON, the PMM ER8000 boots with its internal BIOS and runs the firmware which manages the receiver.
+After having been switched ON, the ER8000 boots with its internal BIOS and runs the firmware which manages the receiver.